A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: The Mathematical Model

-is an equilibrium of the nonlinear systems $\textit{(2)}$.
-Therefore, these two equilibria share the same local and global stability properties. \end{remark} In the following steps, in accordance with Remark \ref{rem:2.1}, we show that both equilibrium points share the same local and global stability.
-More precisely, we need to prove the local and global stability for the nonlinear system $(2)$.
-To accomplish this, we simplify the nonlinear system of equations $(2)$, making it more computationally manageable while ensuring consistent mathematical outcomes.
-Next, we proceed to rewrite the nonlinear system $(2)$ by setting:
+In the following steps, we will prove the local stability for the nonlinear system $(2)$.
+To accomplish this, we simplify the nonlinear system of equations $(2)$, making it more computationally manageable while ensuring consistent mathematical outcomes. \\